AmanAhammed8703/Iotics/ReadMe.md

-First run the server  then run the client
+First run the server  then run the client at http://localhost:3000/

 SERVER
 -------------------